meiqua/shape_based_matching/README.md

 ![after](test/case0/features/nms_templ.png)
 The circle template has a clear distribution pattern.
-Because of local voting in 3x3, only when votes >= 5 can an orientation be generated.
-So local voting will filter out orientation close to quantization border, which may alleviate quantization scoring problem (prone to get wrong score on border).
+Because of local voting in 3x3, an orientation can be generated only only when votes >= 5/9.
+So local voting will filter out orientation close to quantization border (votes go to different buckets), which may alleviate quantization scoring problem (prone to get wrong score on border).

 ### Simple example for arbitary shape